 Can you provide 2-3 years of audited accounts?

-If you find you do not have enough trading history, either work on building a private portfolio first or look at subcontracting for larger contract winners.
+If you find you do not have enough trading history, either work on building a private sector portfolio first, or look at subcontracting for larger contract winners.

-Planning Your Winning Tender Submission – offers you a guide for the planning stage, with details of what you should consider and include.
+Planning Your Winning Tender Submission – a sample guide for what should be included within your plans.

 Pricing strategies to win tenders – strategies and considerations to help you prepare your next bid.